Neck Thread Lift in Scottsdale, AZ 85260

 3. Germani M, Munoz-Lora VRM, Carnevali ACN, et al. “Is More Always Better?
 A Randomized Comparative Clinical Trial About the Impact of Polydioxanone Threads Quantity for Facial Lifting.”
 Aesthet Surg J Open Forum.
 2025.
 (PMCID: PMC11997779)

 4. Aliyeva A. “Synergistic facial rejuvenation with PDO threads and Botulinum Toxin A for aging skin.”
 Case Reports Plast Surg Hand Surg.
 2025.
-DOI(PMCID: PMC12340935)
+DOI(PMCID: PMC12340935 (small case series, 10 patients))

 5. Yoon JH, Kim SS, Oh SM, et al. “Tissue changes over time after polydioxanone thread insertion: An animal study with pigs.”
 J Cosmet Dermatol.
 2019.
 DOI(PMID: 30058213)